Azure-Samples/ms-identity-javascript-react-tutorial/5-AccessControl/1-call-api-roles/README.md

 1. Select **Add a scope** button open the **Add a scope** screen and Enter the values as indicated below:
     1. For **Scope name**, use `access_via_approle_assignments`.
     1. Select **Admins and users** options for **Who can consent?**.
-    1. For **Admin consent display name** type in *Access 'msal-react-spa' as the signed-in user.*.
+    1. For **Admin consent display name** type in *Access 'msal-react-spa' as the signed-in user assigned to App role*.
-    1. For **Admin consent description** type in *Allow the app to access the 'msal-react-spa' as a signed-in user.*.
+    1. For **Admin consent description** type in *Allow the app to access the 'msal-react-spa' as a signed-in user assigned to one or more App roles*.
-    1. For **User consent display name** type in *Access 'msal-react-spa' on your behalf.*.
+    1. For **User consent display name** type in *Access 'msal-react-spa' on your behalf after App role assignment*.
-    1. For **User consent description** type in *Allow the app to access the 'msal-react-spa' on your behalf.*.
+    1. For **User consent description** type in *Allow the app to access the 'msal-react-spa' on your behalf after assignment to one or more App roles*.
     1. Keep **State** as **Enabled**.
     1. Select the **Add scope** button on the bottom to save this scope.
 1. Select the **Manifest** blade on the left.